 Decide When to go on a Cape Cod Vacation

 While the summer months are the most popular time to visit, there are other times to consider traveling to Cape Cod.
-If you can, consider visiting in early fall, when the crowds have retreated back home and the ocean water is warm.
-Prices are usually a little lower at this time too.
+Consider visiting in early fall when the crowds have retreated home and the ocean water is warm.
+Prices are usually a little lower at this time, too.

-Summer, of course, is loads of fun and is definitely the most popular time to visit.
-The beaches are all open, as are the restaurants.
-The weather is usually nice and warm, with a cooling sea breeze.
+Of course, summer is loads of fun and is the most popular time to visit.
+The beaches and restaurants are all open, and the weather is usually nice and warm, with a cooling sea breeze.

 If you are visiting in the winter, check out these things to do on Cape Cod in the winter.